 What to Expect If You Don't Pay Your Taxes

-People fail to file tax returns for a variety of reasons - personal or business problems, feelings of hopelessness or fear due to an extended period of nonfiling, anti-government sentiments, or beliefs that the penalty will not outweigh the expense and trouble of filing.
-Because the United States tax system is based on taxpayers willingly honoring their obligations, the IRS does what it can to encourage nonfilers to voluntarily come forward after a period of not paying taxes.
+People fail to file tax returns for a variety of reasons -- personal or business problems; feelings of hopelessness or fear due to an extended period of nonfiling; anti-government sentiments; or beliefs that the penalty will not outweigh the expense and trouble of filing.
+Because the U.S. tax system is based on taxpayers willingly honoring their obligations, the Internal Revenue Service (IRS) does what it can to encourage nonfilers to voluntarily come forward after a period of not paying taxes.
 Part of this strategy includes taking a voluntary disclosure into consideration when determining whether to criminally prosecute, negotiating payment installment plans, and reducing tax liability for certain needy individuals.

 Whatever your reason for not filing, you may want to consider the following information in order to be prepared for actions that may be taken against you.